skttl/Umbraco.SvgIconPicker/README.md

 grunt package
 ```

 Then upload the created zip file in /pkg/umbraco in the local package installer in Umbraco.
+Or install it through the package repository.

 ## How to use
 Pick SvgIconPicker as the editor for your desired icon property.